Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 # Access to Rollins HPC R environment with GUI, using Conda and Jupyter Server

-> Original version developed by Dr. Pengfei Liu | Georgia Inistitute of Technology, Dr. Liuhua Shi | Emory University
+> By Dr. Pengfei Liu | Georgia Tech, Dr. Liuhua Shi and Wenhao Wang | Emory University

-> Modified by Wenhao Wang | Emory University (wenhao.wang@emory.edu)

 ## Why Conda?